chiggachiggayeah/weatherman/weatherman.md

 Naram groaned and pulled his blankets off his head.
 "Yeah I'm coming."

+---

 They set the machine up at the bottom of the hill, someplace they'd found after driving past miles and miles of generic forest.
 Jin and DQ fiddled with the machine, trying to correct insert one of the Meg-o-gel tubes into the mitotic canister.
 Naram handed each of them a pair of dark-lensed goggles that he'd found on the bottom of the box.
 On the sides they were emblazoned with a faded Canadian flag.
 It was difficult to see in the dark but there were smudges on the lenses, fingerprints, and in spots the plastic was gnarled and melted.
 With the tube empty, the three stood and glanced at one another in tacit agreement.
 DQ pushed the big red button.

 The machine lurched.
 And then again, and then it was wobbling violently back and forth like a paint mixer with a screw loose or -- more ominously -- like someone was trapped inside and they'd been jolted awake and now they were trying to get out.
-Unconsciously they each took a step back.
+They each took an unconscious step back.
 Naram noticed a strange smell in the air.
-Not strange because he didn't recognize, but strange because he'd sworn they were completely alone.
+Not strange because he didn't recognize it, but strange because he'd sworn they were completely alone.
 It was weed.

 "You smell that?" he asked.